-Easy money making secret revealed.
+Easy money making secret is revealed.
 Backwoods millionaire earns more money in an hour than most will make in a week.
-Learn his fast cash secrets.
+Learn his earn extra income secret.

 Many people today are looking for extra ways to make money to help with the bills or sock away for retirement.